 In addition to reinsurance purchased from traditional reinsurers, we have historically incorporated collateralized protection from the insurance linked securities market (i.e. catastrophe bonds).
-During the first quarter of 2021, the Company closed a \$400 million 144A catastrophe bond which will be effective June 1, 2021.
+During the first quarter of 2021, the Company closed a \$400 million 144A catastrophe bond which became effective June 1, 2021.
 The catastrophe bond was completed through Torrey Pines Re Pte.
 Ltd. ("Torrey Pines Re").
 Torrey Pines Re. is a special purpose insurer established in Singapore whereby Torrey Pines Re provides Palomar with indemnity-based reinsurance covering earthquake events.

-Our catastrophe event retention is currently \$10 million for all perils and we retain \$1 million as a vertical coparticipation in selected layers of our reinsurance program that we believe present a compelling risk adjusted return.
-Our reinsurance coverage exhausts at \$1.4 billion for earthquake events and \$600 million for hurricane events, providing coverage in excess of our 1:250 year peak zone PML and in excess of our A.M.
+Our catastrophe event retention is currently \$12.5 million for all perils.
+Our reinsurance coverage exhausts at \$1.65 billion for earthquake events and \$700 million for hurricane events, providing coverage in excess of our 1:250 year peak zone PML and in excess of our A.M.
 Best requirement.
 In addition, we maintain reinsurance coverage equivalent to or better than the 1 in 250 year PML for our other lines.